mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Religious Groups
 The Imperium has no official religion.
-It is tolerant and respectful of all religions and belief systems, other than those that contravene the basic sentients’ rights that the Imperium grants to all self–aware people.
+It is tolerant and respectful of all religions and belief systems, other than those that contravene the basic sentients' rights that the Imperium grants to all self–aware people.
 In short, Imperial citizens are free to believe what they like, or nothing, so long as it does not harm anyone else.
 There are a great many religions within Charted Space.
 Some are